Claude Mythos introduces Crack of Doubt for banking customers

 The crack of doubt

-Instead of staying silent, banks need to start talking.
+Instead of staying silent, banks must take the lead in this conversation.
+They need to step out of the shadows, calm the anxiety, and prove the floor isn't about to fall out.
 They need to prove the floor isn't about to fall out.
 If they don't, that crack of doubt is going to lead to a lot of people seeking the next phase of their off-boarding journey - Acknowledgement.
 That stage is harder to talk your customers away from.